JoshuaEbenezer/hdrpatchmax/README.md

 # HDRPatchMAX: No-Reference Video Quality Assessment for HDR and SDR using contrast-based segmentation

-This repository contains code for HDRPatchMAX.
+This repository contains code for HDRPatchMAX and HDRMAX.

 ## Requirements